Doom Emacs -- introduction and first impression

 - conceived and maintained by Henrik Lissner

-- runs its own package management system on top of
+- runs its own package management system on top of straight

 - comes with a standard library to simplify configuration